chanzuckerberg/edu-design-system/docs/CODE_GUIDELINES.md

 ### Component comments

 All components should be documented with a comment directly before the component declaration.
-(It's important that there are no spaces between the comment and the component so that the comment will appear in storybook.)

-The comment should begin with an import example, include a general description of the component, possibly note behavior that may not be obvious to developers (so they don't have to dig through the code to understand what it does), and end with example usage.
+The comment should begin with an import example, include a general description of the component, possibly note behavior that may not be obvious to developers (so they don't have to dig through the code to understand what it does), and end with example usage for complex components (such as compound components).

 Example: